sluukkonen/possu/README.md

 Execute a set of queries within a transaction, using the given isolation level and access mode.

+The isolation level may be either:

+- `IsolationLevel.Default`
+- `IsolationLevel.Serializable`
+- `IsolationLevel.RepeatableRead`
+- `IsolationLevel.ReadCommitted`

+The access mode may be either:

+- `AccessMode.Default`
+- `AccessMode.ReadWrite`
+- `AccessMode.ReadOnly`

 ```typescript
 const petCount = await withTransactionLevel(